Photo: Terry Alexander

 What’s new for the Hill Country Caucus in the 85th Legislature:

-- Kyle Biedermann R (District 73: Comal, Kendall, and Gillespie Counties) has defeated Rep. Doug Miller in the primary and has won the general election.
+- Kyle Biedermann R defeated incumbent Rep. Doug Miller in the primary and won the general election for House District 73 (Comal, Kendall, and Gillespie Counties).

 - Dawn Buckingham R (District 24: Bandera, Kerr, Gillespie, Blanco, Llano, SW Travis, Burnett, and north) has won the retiring Senator Troy Fraser’s Senate seat.